-This made Dr. Boom one of the strongest and most insane legendaries ever released in the game.
+For all these reasons, Dr. Boom was one of the strongest and most insane legendaries ever released in the game.

 Loatheb is a 5 mana 5/5 minion that has a Battlecry which increases enemy spells’ costs by 5 during their next turn.

-Loatheb can ruin your enemy’s entire tempo and force him to either play a very expensive spell card or force him to only play minions that turn.
+The reason Loatheb is so good is he can ruin your enemy’s entire tempo and constrict him to either playing a very expensive spell card or only playing minions that turn.

 3. Sylvanas Windrunner

 Sylvanas Windrunner was another card that was included in almost all decks.
 Sylvanas is a 6 mana 5/5 that takes control of a random enemy minion once it dies.
-That means if your enemy has a lot of minions on board, Sylvanas is an amazing minion to counter them.
+She was an amazing counter against enemies that played a lot of minions on board.

-Sylvanas has seen lots of play on release and was in play for as long as she was in standard before she was removed.
+Sylvanas has seen lots of play on release and was in play for as long as she was in standard before getting the banhammer.
 She still is one of the strongest 6 cost minions that can turn the tide of the game.

 4. Emperor Thaurisan

 Emperor Thaurisan is one of the legendaries introduced in the Black Rock Mountain expansion.
 Emperor Thaurisan, Like Sylvanas, is a 6 mana 5/5 minion.
 Its effect reduces the mana cost of all cards in your hand by 1.
-This is great since your opponent is forced to get rid of your minion if he doesn’t want you to play your cards for free.
+This is great since your opponent is forced to get rid of Thaurisan if he doesn’t want you to play your cards cheaply.